 The Religious Education Committee is charged with overseeing the various Religious Education functions at First Church.
 These include nursery care for children up to 4 years of age during our weekly Church Service, and children's classes during worship on Sunday.
 The committee’s members are involved in various aspects of these activities and work in conjunction with the Director of Religious Education.

 The Ministerial Committee provides support and feedback to Rev. Elizabeth's ministry to First Church in Jamaica Plain.
 They meet monthly with Rev. Elizabeth to identify and review issues, challenges, and areas for growth.
-They also coordinate the UUA evaluation process for Rev. Elizabeth's first year and plan her installation service on April 29th.
 Members are:

 The Music Committee provides support and feedback to the Music Director, and helps organize special musical events.
 Members are:

 Social Justice is a critical part of First Church including educational events, initiating/supporting outreach programs, and serving as social justice advocates.
 Our efforts include work on issues involving hunger, homelessness, civil rights and economic justice.
 The First Church Food Pantry is open twice a month.
 We are partners with Sojourner House (a family shelter) to help support their residents.
 We partner with the JP Forum to offer programs on issues impacting our neighbors and larger community.
 Members of the congregation offer leadership on each aspect of our social justice work.